williamouyang/okta.github.io/_source/_docs/how-to/byo_saml.md

 Update the key credential for the app to specify the new signing key id.

+- For Outbound SAML, call the [/api/v1/apps/:aid API](http://developer.okta.com/docs/api/resources/apps.html#update-application).
+- For Inbound SAML, call the [/api/v1/idps/:id API](http://developer.okta.com/docs/api/resources/idps.html#update-identity-provider).

-Call the [/api/v1/apps/:aid API](http://developer.okta.com/docs/api/resources/apps.html#update-application) with the app ID you obtained in step 1.
+In both cases, pass the app ID you obtained in step 1.
 In the body, include the app name and the app label that you obtained in step 1, the key ID that you obtained in step 4.

-The credentials element for Inbound SAML must contain the entire IdP model.
+The credentials element for Inbound SAML must specify all properties when updating IdP configuration.
+Partial updates are not supported by the `api/v1/idps/:id API`.

 The following request is for Outbound SAML.